 "Stargate Command opens a wormhole to a planet with a black hole in orbit."

-On this day in 2000, Sir Arthur Conan Doyle's The Lost World aired "Camelot" into television syndication.
-This served as the fourteenth episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 2000 (in Australia), Sir Arthur Conan Doyle's The Lost World aired "Camelot" into television syndication.
+Officially, this served as the fourteenth episode of the program's first season, and here's the plot summary from IMDB.com:

 "When a powerful 16-year-old king takes a liking to her, Marguerite finds herself in trouble."